-In the autumn you can find mushrooms sprouting wild in the woods, brimming in baskets at your local farmers market and tucked into little boxes at your local grocery store.
-And it’s then, when the weather takes a chill, that you know it’s time to make Mushroom Stew.
+In the autumn you can find mushrooms sprouting wild in the woods, brimming in baskets at your local farmers market, and tucked into little boxes at your local grocery store.
+And it's then, when the weather takes a chill, that you know it's time to make Mushroom Stew.

-Jump to Mushroom Stew Recipe | Choosing Mushrooms | Tips | Variations
+Jump to Recipe | What is it? | What's in it? | Choosing Mushrooms | Tips | Variations | Questions

 Choosing Mushrooms for Stew

-If you’re using domestic mushrooms, shoot for white button, cremini and shiitake.
-And if you’re using wild mushrooms, use whichever delicious edible mushrooms you can find.
-Chanterelles give the stew a subtle, floral and citrusy notes.
-Alternatively, porcini and portobello mushrooms can give the stew a meaty quality and toothsome bite.
-Just as a variety makes a better stew, variety also makes a better mushroom butter and mushroom risotto, too.
+And if you're using wild mushrooms, use whichever delicious edible mushrooms you can find.
+Chanterelles give the stew a subtle, floral, and citrusy note.
+Alternatively, porcini mushrooms can give the stew a meaty quality and a toothsome bite.
+Just as a variety makes a better stew, variety also makes a better mushroom butter, pâte, and Wild Mushroom Risotto, too.

-Tips for Making Mushroom Stew
+Tips for Making the Stew

 - Choose a variety of mushrooms.
-Every mushroom variety offers a slightly different flavor – some mild, some robust, some floral and some meaty.
+Every mushroom variety offers a slightly different flavor - some mild, some robust, some floral and some meaty.
 Use a variety of mushrooms for the deepest, richest flavor.
+Wild mushrooms work well as does a variety of domestic mushrooms.

 - Toss the stew meat with flour and seasonings first.
 Stews’ rich, satiating broth comes from thickening the stew with a combination of flour and fat.
 You can make a roux, but tossing the meat with flour first is faster, easier and results in the smoothest texture.